Skip to main content

 The Starfall Accord gets this right, crew member by crew member.

 Sable (Engineer) ignores faction politics entirely and treats everyone aboard like her wayward children.
-She fixes broken comms and broken people with equal competence.
+She fixes broken comms and broken people with equal competence, and the crew orbits her without anyone acknowledging that is what they are doing.

 Dex (Communications Specialist) is too casual for military service and the first person to make the Coalition crew laugh.
 He is also more observant than anyone gives him credit for.